Yoga is a practice that is often associated with physical and mental health benefits.

 In a state of panic, you may choose to do neither.
 And while that will postpone – not eliminate – the problem for the moment, it will bring complications later, like late payment fees on both.

-But by embracing the mindfulness that yoga provides, you may find it easier to make the decision on which bill to pay.
+But by embracing the mindfulness that yoga provides, you may find it easier to decide on which bill to pay.

 You can use yoga to help you deal with any sticky financial decision.
-It won’t make all your financial troubles go away, but it will help you to prioritize the most important first.
-And that alone can minimize future troubles that will only increase your anxiety.
+It won’t make all your financial troubles disappear, but it will help you prioritize the most critical first.

 Eventually, you may come to a point where you’ll become more comfortable dealing with financial issues.